-The benefits provided by our centrally located city school are enhanced by access to this spacious parkland environment.
-Students at CBC have the best of both worlds.
+The benefits provided by our centrally located city school are enhanced by access to this spacious parkland environment allowing students the best of both worlds.

 CBC Observatory

 CBC is proud to host an observatory to facilitate student learning in astronomy and astrophysics.
 The CBC Observatory constructed in 1998 is available for use by CBC students across all three campuses and is also utilised by Adelaide universities, schools and community groups.